asijka-hub/rkilo/README.md

 # rkilo
-text editor in Rust implemented in maximum 1024 (kilo) lines
+editor in Rust implemented in maximum 1024 (kilo) lines